MarcelPiNacy/cmts/README.md

 ## About
 CMTS is a C++14 header-only library with a C-compatible API that implements a lock-free scheduler for cooperative multitasking.
 ## Warning
-The library is currently work in progress.
-You should only use code from the release branch.
+The library is work in progress.
+You should only use code from the release branch (and there's no release branch yet).
 #### Operating System
 Right now, only Windows (8 and over) is supported.
 #### Compiler Support